 Just when parents and newborns get into the swing of things with a feeding schedule—whether they’re breast- or bottle-fed—it’s time to switch it up and accompany that milk-only diet with a few solid foods.
-Introducing baby food begins around the 4- to 6-month-old mark, when a baby’s digestive system is ready to handle more.
-(This is how you know when to introduce baby food.)
+Introducing solids to baby begins around the 4- to 6-month-old mark, when a baby’s digestive system is ready to handle more.

 Get ready for the change by knowing what foods your baby should start eating, what foods you should skip and the best way to introduce solid foods.

 Our Best Tips for Starting Baby on Solids

 Even though a baby might meet the requirements for trying solid food, breast milk or formula will still be her main source of nourishment until she turns one.
 Parents should always offer milk prior to their baby’s solid food eating session.
 This way, the baby still receives the important nutrients she needs—and she’ll have a familiar taste that makes her more open to trying something new.

 Always Be Present

 Eating a family meal together is good for so many reasons.
 It’s great to start this tradition young, but parents and caregivers should also remain with their children for pure safety reasons.
 When parents stay with their child and watch their baby closely as he eats, Mom and Dad are at the ready in case choking or an allergic reaction occurs.